Scorched earth: Napoleonic Wars

 During the third Napoleonic invasion of Portugal in 1810, the Portuguese population retreated towards Lisbon and was ordered to destroy all the food supplies the French might capture as well as forage and shelter in a wide belt across the country.
 (Although effective food-preserving techniques had recently been invented, they were still not fit for military use because a suitably-rugged container had not yet been invented.)
 The command was obeyed as a result of French plundering and general ill-treatment of civilians in the previous invasions.
 The civilians would rather destroy anything that had to be left behind, rather than leave it to the French.

-After the Battle of Bussaco, André Masséna's army marched on to Coimbra, where much of the city's old university and library were vandalised.
-Houses and furniture were destroyed, and the few civilians who did not seek refuge farther south were murdered.
-While there were instances of similar behavior by British soldiers, since Portugal was their ally, such crimes were generally investigated and those found punished.
-Coimbra's sack made the populace even more determined to leave nothing, and when the French armies reached the Lines of Torres Vedras on the way to Lisbon, French soldiers reported that the country "seemed to empty ahead of them".
-When Massená reached the city of Viseu, he wanted to replenish his armies' dwindling food supplies, but none of the inhabitants remained, and all there was to eat were grapes and lemons that if eaten in large quantities would be better laxatives than sources of calories.
-Low morale, hunger, disease and indiscipline greatly weakened the French army and compelled the forces to retreat the next spring.
-That method was later recommended to Russia when Napoleon made his move.
+When the French armies reached the Lines of Torres Vedras on the way to Lisbon, French soldiers reported that the country "seemed to empty ahead of them".
+Low morale, hunger, disease and indiscipline greatly weakened the French army and compelled the forces to retreat, see also Attrition warfare against Napoleon.

-In 1812, Emperor Alexander I was able to render Napoleon's invasion of Russia useless by using a scorched-earth retreat policy, similar to that of Portugal.
-As Russians withdrew from the advancing French army, they burned the countryside (and allegedly Moscow) over which they passed, leaving nothing of value for the pursuing French army.
+In 1812, Emperor Alexander I was able to render Napoleon's invasion of Russia useless by using a scorched-earth policy.
+As Russians withdrew from the advancing French army, they burned the countryside over which they passed (and allegedly Moscow), leaving nothing of value for the pursuing French army.
 Encountering only desolate and useless land Napoleon's Grande Armée was prevented from using its usual doctrine of living off the lands that it conquered.
 Pushing relentlessly on despite dwindling numbers, the Grand Army met with disaster as the invasion progressed.
 Napoleon's army arrived in a virtually-abandoned Moscow, which was a tattered starving shell of its former self, largely because of scorched-earth tactics by the retreating Russians.
 Having conquered essentially nothing, Napoleon's troops retreated, but the scorched-earth policy came into effect again because even though some large supply dumps had been established on the advance, the route between them had both been scorched and marched over once already.
 Thus, the French army starved as it marched along the resource-depleted invasion route.